dnguyend/FAERS/README.md

 * Provide some library functions to help load the downloaded text files to data frames to be used in the analysis.
 Provide some typical links between the data frames, as well as a few potentially useful functions.
 * Show the distribution of adverse events (reaction) by drug by country (reporter country as well as occurrence country).
 Provide a basic GUI where the user can select a drug and see reported events by country.
 * Show distribution of reaction by disease.
 We also provide a GUI where the user can select a drug, see the indication point (where the drug is used for treatment), and then show the reaction by drug and indication point.
 * Show the top pairs of drugs often used together.
-For each drug, we provide a dropdown box showing the list of top drugs used together with it (we currently ignore therapy period.
-This could be addressed).
+For each drug, we provide a dropdown box showing the list of top drugs used together with it (we currently ignore therapy period; this could be addressed).
 * Enriching the data to convert weight, dosage, daily frequency to uniformed units to provide a Logistic Regression trying to link the severity of outcome to patient's age, weight and daily dosage.
 As part of this, we pull data related to units of those fields from PDF form to txt file, usable by codes.
 * Logistic regression links age to the severity of outcome.
 Weight or dosage has a small effect.
 This observation is tested with data over several quarters.
  # Organization of files: